-This BuddeComm Intelligence Report provides insights into the developments referred to as the Internet of Things (IoT) and M2M as well as exploring the concept of managing Big Data.
-It provides unique and valuable examples of smart city projects which provide an indication of the future potential of M2M/IoT developments.
-It also includes information on the RFID market which has a promising future in Machine-to-Machine transmission applications and is already in widespread use around the world.
+This BuddeComm Intelligence Report provides insights into the developments referred to as the Internet of Things (IoT) and Machine-to-Machine (M2M) communications as well as exploring the concept of managing Big Data.
+It provides unique and valuable examples of smart city projects, which provide an indication of the future potential of M2M/IoT developments.
+It also includes information on the RFID market, which has a promising future in Machine-to-Machine transmission applications and is already in widespread use around the world.

 The Internet of Things includes elements of M2M; sensors network; Behavioural Attitudinal Geolocation; smart grids; information processing; Complex Event Planning (CEP); U-CEP, personal informatics; artificial intelligence; E-Science; NBN; Cloud Computing; smart cities; business opportunities; sector transformation, Big Data.